Summit Center Webinar Series

 Living in a gifted family can be chaotic.
 Overwhelmed with schedule and time management?
 Exhausted trying to keep everything and everyone on track?
 Frazzled when you can’t find what you need?
 We will explore which organizing methods increase emotional connection and functioning within the gifted family.

 Kathleen Crombie, M.A., M.Ed., provides Therapeutic Organizing™ and consultation services for gifted adults, children and families at Summit Center.
-Ms. Crombie also offers “Overwhelmed by Life Clutter” workshops and parent support groups based on the SENG model in the San Francisco Bay Area.
+Ms. Crombie also offers “Overwhelmed by Life Clutter” workshops and support groups for gifted adults and families in the Chicago area and virtually.

 NOTE: Webinar registration does not currently work on the Safari browser.
 Please use Internet Explorer, Chrome, Firefox, or Opera to register.